Biano-AI/serving-compare-middleware/README.md

 ## How to develop

-Supported Python version is `3.9`.
+Supported Python version is `3.9` (Standard CPython).
+Unfortunately the NVIDIA Triton client [does not support](https://github.com/triton-inference-server/client#download-using-python-package-installer-pip) (July 2021) Windows (at least not with `pip install ...`).
+All other dependencies are independent of the operating system.

+### Local development

 1. Create and activate [virtual environment](https://docs.python.org/3/library/venv.html)
 2. Install `pip install nvidia-pyindex` to install the NVIDIA Triton client from the NVIDIA Private Python Package Index
 3. Install Python dependencies: `pip install -r requirements.txt`
 4. Start the application server: `uvicorn api:main --workers=2 --reload`

+### Docker Compose

 This project can also be developed and executed using [Docker Compose](https://docs.docker.com/compose/).